ihavenomouth/x4/README.md

 # x4
-A draw-on-screen tool for teachers using Linux-
+A draw-on-screen tool for teachers using Linux.

 # How to compile